RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_1_Notes.md

 # Key impacts of threats, risks, and vulnerabilities

+# Threats, Risks, and Vulnerabilities

+## Definitions

+- **Threat**: Any circumstance or event that can negatively impact assets.
+- **Risk**: Anything that can impact the confidentiality, integrity, or availability of an asset; the likelihood of a threat occurring.
+- **Vulnerability**: A weakness that can be exploited by a threat.

+## Risk Classification

+### Low Risk
+- **Description**: Information that wouldn't harm the reputation or ongoing operations and wouldn't cause financial damage if compromised.

+### Medium Risk
+- **Description**: Information not available to the public that could cause harm to reputation, ongoing operations, or financial damage.

+### High Risk
+- **Description**: Information protected by regulations/laws that would cause severe negative impact on finances, ongoing operations, or reputation if compromised.

+## Ransomware
-Ransomware: threat actors encrpyt data and damage payment to restore access.
+- **Description**: Threat actors encrypt data and demand payment to restore access.

-Layers of the web
+## Layers of the Web
-- Surface Web: via web browser
+- **Surface Web**: Accessible via standard web browsers.
-- Deep Web: needs authorization (intranet as example)
-- Dark Web: (needs special software)

-  Key Impacts:
+- **Deep Web**: Requires authorization (e.g., intranet).
+- **Dark Web**: Requires special software to access.

+## Key Impacts of Security Breaches

-  1. Financial
+### 1. Financial
+- **Consequences**:
-     - Interrupted production and services
+  - Interrupted production and services.
-     - Cost to correct issue
+  - Costs to correct the issue.
-     - fines if compromised data
+  - Fines if data is compromised.

-  2. Identity Theft
+### 2. Identity Theft
+- **Considerations**:
-     - How long and how to store PII and SPII
+  - How long and how to store PII and SPII.
-     - sold on dark web
+  - Stolen data can be sold on the dark web.

-   3. Damage to repuation
+### 3. Damage to Reputation
+- **Consequences**:
-     - exploited vulnerability can make customers go elsewhere
+  - Exploited vulnerability can make customers go elsewhere.
-     - bad press
+  - Negative press coverage.
-     - legal penalties in addition to fines
+  - Legal penalties in addition to fines.